UCBerkeleySETI/hyperseti/README.md

         'threshold': 20,                        # SNR threshold above which to consider a hit },
     'pipeline': {
-        'merge_boxcar_trials': True             # Merge hits at same frequency that are found in multiple boxcars 'blank_hits':
+        'merge_boxcar_trials': True,            # Merge hits at same frequency that are found in multiple boxcars 'blank_hits':
             {
             'n_blank': 4,                        # Do 4 rounds of iterative blanking